 Peter Frankopan is an academic at Oxford University, but don’t let that put you off.
 The style is entertaining making this hugely ambitious content so fascinating.
 Generally in the west, we have an extremely limited view of history, seeing it through the narrow lens of our own perspective.
 This book however, endeavours to show the swathe of events across the globe as well as demonstrating how the events of the past have contributed to the reality of our present.

-The Silk Roads has the subtitle “a new history of the world”, but that doesn’t really do justice to the breadth and depth of the content.
+The subtitle of the book is”a new history of the world”, but that doesn’t really do justice to the breadth and depth of the content.
 Each chapter follows a “thread” with a different theme.
 Eg The Road of Faiths or The Road of Black Gold.
 Those threads are then woven together into the “silk” that is our modern world.

 Frankopan explains clearly how the threads of the old world come together to result in what he describes as “the birthing pains of a region that once dominated the intellectual, cultural and economic landscape, and which is now re-emerging”.